Alice Mahon: Resignation from the Labour Party

-Personal life
+Personal life and death

 Mahon was married to John Gledhill until the couple divorced in 1972.
 She then married Tony Mahon, and they remained together until his death in January 2022.
 She had two sons from her first marriage and a stepdaughter from her second.
 She was a longtime resident of Northowram, West Yorkshire.

-Mahon died at a care home in Halifax on 25 December 2022, at the age of 85.
+Mahon died from mesothelioma at a care home in Halifax, on 25 December 2022, at the age of 85.
 A remembrance service was held at Halifax Minster on 6 March 2023, and former Labour leader Jeremy Corbyn was in attendance.